 Depending on how you answered the above questions it may be time to take a step back and make a plan.
 Perhaps you need to adjust your services a bit.
 Or perhaps you are marketing to the wrong demographic.
 Maybe your social media needs a boost to get some buzz going.
 Or, maybe your website needs an overhaul to attract new clients.

 Now I try to think before jumping into a new business venture.
 I have a list of things that I want to accomplish, but I am slow to “expand” until I know that I can focus and devote the right amount of time and energy.
-And… until I know that I am not behind on things already on my list.
+And… I am waiting until I don’t feel behind on things already on my list.
 The businesses that I run now easily pay themselves off luckily.
 My main business is service based (blogging, social media, web design, etc.) so I don’t have to spend a ton on materials that may become outdated to run my business.
 Yes, I still spend a fair share on office supplies, marketing, and the occasional gadget, but I always make it back easily.
 In my other business, photography, I make sure that my fee will cover my expenses and materials, plus leave me a certain profit.

 I *think* I finally have an edge on how this thing should work.
 Do I know everything?
 Abso-freaking-lutely not!
 I am learning every day, pushing myself to catch up, learn more, get inspired, and succeed.
 But, I have also learned that if something is not working, I may just need to change my approach.